natesymer/FHSTwitterEngine/README.markdown

 - `NSError`
 - `nil`

-In the case of `authenticatedUserIsBlocking:isID:` and `testService`, an NSString will be returned.
-It will be `@"YES"` to indicate YES and `@"NO"` to indicate NO. Additionally, it will return an `NSError` if it fails.
-How else could I prevent false negatives?

 **For the future/To Do**

-Feel free to [email](mailto:nate@natesymer.com) me for suggestions.
+You should probably [email](mailto:nate@natesymer.com) me with suggestions.

-- Mac support (Whomever wants to do this for me, **go ahead**)
+- OS X OAuth login window
 - Add custom objects for profile settings
-- Replace OAuthConsumer with my own HTTP OAuth code

-**IMPORTANT**

-`FHSTwitterEngine` contains an overhauled version of `OAuthConsumer`.
-The changes are:

-- Removed `OADataFetcher` and `OAAsynchronousDataFetcher`
-- Added `+[OAMutableURLRequest fetchDataForRequest:withCompletionHandler:]` to manually send requests.
-- Fixed string comparisons
-- Fixed memory leaks
-- Fixed bugs
-- Added compatibility with alternative versions of OAuthConsumer

-**I'm from New Jersey, so pardon my sarcastic comments, capisce?**

-**Fixes for some common problems** (and best practices)
+**Don't Email Me Saying It Doesn't Work**

 The first thing you should do is spend an hour trying to fix the problem yourself.
 Don't go wild and try to change everything, just trace back your steps, and look closely at details.
+Don't program by permutation.

 A common issue seems to be an `#import` loop.
 This is usually solved by, you guessed it, tracing back your steps.
 The `#import` loop happens when file A imports file B which imports file A. The loop is given away by a compile error, multiple declarations of class X.

-kthxbye
+If after an hour, you have no solution and your problem is in your code, I don't want to hear it.
+I'm not getting paid to do the job you should be capable of doing.